Want to know the secret to losing weight and keeping it off?

 - Overweight: 25-29.9

 - Obese: >30

 Often, it’s assumed that if you’re overweight or obese, you must be unhealthy.
-It’s important to note that it is not weight itself, but excess fat that can lead to health problems.
-I’ve seen people with BMIs over thirty who appear to be otherwise healthy: their blood pressure is normal, their hemoglobin A1C is in the normal range, their cholesterol is normal.
-Similarly I’ve seen other participants, who’s weight is in the normal range or whose BMI is slightly greater than 25 have high blood pressure and type 2 diabetes.
-Clearly, BMI is not the best measure of health.
+It is important to note that it is not weight itself, but specific types of fat and distribution that has been correlated with health problems.
+We see people with BMIs over thirty who appear to be otherwise healthy: their blood pressure is normal, their hemoglobin A1C is in the normal range, their cholesterol is normal… Similarly we’ve seen other participants, who’s weight is in the normal range or whose BMI is slightly greater than 25 have high blood pressure and type 2 diabetes.
+It’s important to keep in mind that BMI may not be the best measure of health.